-nagement, Decentralised Equal Opportunities Officers of the chools and Central Academic Units in cooperation with f the Officer for Equal Opportunities and for the Protection of it Diversity Management evelopment until 2020, measures to start from 2021 sources: 30,000 Euros per year dgement of the commitment to the equality work, increasing ntage of women in the committees, raising the level of awarene topic in the schools ning of the equality work at the school level opment of the schools at TU Dresden is an opportunity to in the equality work.
-The new arrangements in the schools case at the faculty level - provide for the office of an Equal ities Officer.
-The office of the School Equal Opportunities uses on initialising and coordinating equality work at the el.
-There is also a responsibility for the school staff in terms .
-A coordination of the responsibilities and tasks of the Equal ities Officer at the faculty level is also required.
+Measure 5.4 Strengthening of the equality work at the school level Brief description: The development of the schools at TU Dresden is an opportunity to strengthen the equality work.
+The new arrangements in the schools - as is the case at the faculty level - provide for the office of an Equal Opportunities Officer.
+The office of the School Equal Opportunities Officer focuses on initialising and coordinating equality work at the school level.
+There is also a responsibility for the school staff in terms of equality.
+A coordination of the responsibilities and tasks of the Equal Opportunities Officer at the faculty level is also required.
+Area of responsibility: University Executive Board in cooperation with Standing Committee of the Senate for Equal Opportunities and Diversity Management, School management, Faculty management, Management of the Central Academic Units, Work group of the Equal Opportunities Officers Implementation period: Implementation until the end of 2019 Estimated cost: In the scope of the existing resources Expected effects: Anchoring the topic of equality and the equality work more strongly in the schools, more effective implementation of the equality- relevant targets at the school level.

-ACLIO Area of responsibility: University Executive Board in cooperation with Standing Committee of the Senate for Equal Opportunities and Diversity Management An estab School management success Faculty management Gender Management of the Central Academic Units Work group of the Equal Opportunities Officers Assessr Implementation period: Implementation until the end of 2019 Estimated cost: In the scope of the existing resources The "Ge This rese Expected effects: Anchoring the topic of equality and the equality work more strongly social pr in the schools, more effective implementation of the equality-relevant in the so targets at the school level hurdles location inequali Measure 5.5 Updating of the D2/2/2007 circular and binding introduction of Gender the guidelines for dealing with discrimination and violence at TU The Gen Dresden School o rences, v Brief description: The planned "Guidelines for dealing with discrimination and violence at Researc TU Dresden" envisages a clear expansion in the number of people and final yea students to be afforded protection.
-The scope of validity of the General GCG to a Act on Equal Treatment (AGG) is therefore extended according to the publishe requirements of a university.
-In terms of its contents, the guidelines are and Lite not limited to sexual discrimination, but address all people who suffer any form of disadvantage as defined in §1 AGG.
-The evaluation of the The "AD implementation of the guidelines will take place after a two-year period "ADDED by the Standing Committee of the Senate for Equal Opportunities and Dresden Diversity Management in cooperation with the Directorate of Personnel, factors s the Personnel Representation Council and the Office of the Officer for is a broa evaluation report being part of the equality report.
+Measure 5.5 Updating of the D2/2/2007 circular and binding introduction of the guidelines for dealing with discrimination and violence at TU Dresden Brief description: The planned "Guidelines for dealing with discrimination and violence at TU Dresden" envisages a clear expansion in the number of people and students to be afforded protection.
+The scope of validity of the General Act on Equal Treatment (AGG) is therefore extended accord- ing to the requirements of a university .
+In terms of its contents, the guidelines aren't limited to sexual discrimination, but address all people who suffer any form of disadvantage as defined in §1 AGG.
+The evaluation of the implementation of the guidelines will take place after a two-year period by the Standing Committee of the Sen- ate for Equal Opportunities and Diversity Management in coopera- tion with the Directorate of Personnel, the Personnel Representation Council and the Office for Gender Equality, with the evaluation report being part of the equality report.
+Area of responsibility: School management in cooperation with Directorate 2 Personnel, Personnel Representation Council,